LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

   -  How do different customer segments (e.g., Consumer, Corporate, Home Office) contribute to overall sales and profit?
+    -  Customer segments show varying contributions to both sales and profit:
+      - Consumer Segment:
+        - Total Sales: $1,161,401.34
+        - Total Profit:$134,119.21
+        - Profit Ratio: 11.55%

+        The Consumer segment drives the highest total sales and profit volume, being the largest customer group.
+However, its profit ratio is slightly lower than Corporate and Home Office segments.

+     - Corporate Segment:
+       -Total Sales: $706,146.37
+       -Total Profit: $91,979.13
+       -Profit Ratio: 13.03%

+       The Corporate segment shows a healthier profit ratio compared to Consumers, indicating potentially more efficient sales or higher-margin product purchases within this group.

+     - Home Office Segment:
+       - Total Sales: $429,653.15
+       - Total Profit: $60,298.68
+       - Profit Ratio: 14.03%

+       The Home Office segment, while having the lowest total sales volume, boasts the highest profit ratio.
+This suggests that sales to home offices are highly efficient or involve products with better margins.
+This segment might be a key focus for increasing profitability.

   -  Does the choice of shipping mode impact sales or profit margins?